dwjohnston/javascript-101/lesson-130-introduction-to-html/README.md

 - `<th>` - Like a `<td>` but for header cells.

 Note that a key useful things about tables is that can keep content aligned with each other - for example in the case where Belinda has a very long name.

+Note that the table comes with it's own default styling - bold and centered in the `<th>` for example.
+This is all customisable with CSS.

 ### Horizontal rule - hr